-|Ballot Paper||Ticket Voting Above or beside the line voting||Yes.
-Above the line voting.|
+|Ballot Paper||Ticket Voting Above or beside the line voting||No|

 You are not legally obliged to mark the ballot paper.

-After voting, fold the ballot paper and place it in the ballot box or declaration envelope.
-(2014 SA Legislative Council ballot paper)
+Numbering at least 12 of these squares in the order of your choice.After voting, fold the ballot paper and place it in the ballot box or declaration envelope.

-|Distribution of a Surplus||Method of distribution of surplus votes and calculation for new transfer value||All of the elected candidate's ballot papers are distributed to pass on the surplus votes.
+|Distribution of a Surplus||Method of distribution of surplus votes and calculation for new transfer value||If any elected candidates receive more votes than the quota, their surplus votes are distributed.
+Because it is not possible to determine which votes elected the candidate and which votes are surplus, all the elected candidate's ballot papers are transferred at a reduced value called the transfer value.
 The transfer value is calculated as follows:

 |Election of a candidate||Exclusion of candidates||All the excluded candidates' ballot papers are transferred to candidates remaining in the count according to the next available preference marked on them.
 (Each ballot paper is transferred at the 'value' it was received)|